Selene, Queensland: Geography

+Abercorn Road enters the locality from the north-west (Mulgildie) and exits to the south-west (Glenleigh).

 Tuturi is a neighbourhood in the north of the locality (25.0000°S 151.1333°E) near the former railway station of the same name.
-The name Tuturi was assigned by the Queenland Railways Department and is word from the Waka language, meaning grey box tree.
+The name Tuturi was assigned by the Queensland Railways Department and is word from the Waka language, meaning grey box tree.

+The land use is a mixture of grazing on native vegetation and crop growing.